-Finally, in the DD (and in the IN for JT (Jersey) the GCRA (and JCRA in Jersey) proposed the introduction of WLR for single line customers with effect from 3 June 2013.
+Finally, in the IN for JT (and in the Draft Decision for CWG), the JCRA (and GCRA in Guernsey) proposed the introduction of WLR for single line customers with effect from 3 June 2013.

-GCRA view of responses
+JCRA view of responses

-Four out of five respondents broadly welcome the proposed development of WLR and the expansion of competition in the wholesale market; albeit with reservations about the time it has taken and the extent to which it applies.
+The majority of respondents broadly welcome the proposed development of WLR and the expansion of competition in the wholesale market; albeit with reservations about the time it has taken and the extent to which it applies.
 The general tone of the responses was constructive and recognised that WLR is essentially a "billing" service, which can be applied equally well to fibre and copper networks and has been in place elsewhere for a number of years.

-The GCRA recognises the concerns about timescales and implementation and have listened carefully to the operators and the OLOs on this issue and have regard to the discussions throughout the CIWAP process.
-GCRA believes that a six to nine month lead time from the DD and IN to finalise and implement WLR is adequate and reflects the time required by all parties to negotiate and implement the service.
+The JCRA recognises the concerns about timescales and implementation and have listened carefully to the operators and the OLOs on this issue and have regard to the discussions throughout the CIWAP process.
+The JCRA believes that a six to nine month lead time from the IN and DD to finalise and implement WLR is adequate and reflects the time required by all parties to negotiate and implement the service.
 However, in recognising the operators' (and in particular, JT's) concerns, the JCRA has pushed back the implementation date from the 3 June proposed in the IN and DD to 7 November 2013, almost 12 months after the date of the JCRA's IN.
 Recognising CWG's concerns regarding the importance of introducing WLR to both the Jersey and Guernsey markets at the same time, the GCRA has also moved the implementation date for Guernsey to 7 November 2013.

-The GCRA notes the clarification sought by JT and confirms that in order to simplify the requirements and minimise the necessary changes, it will not require CWG to offer a wholesale billing service for OLOs.
-As understood by JT in its response to the IN in Jersey, this would mean that only those OLOs which have an existing capability to bill customers directly for calls and line rental could offer WLR on day one - and that this is the minimum requirement set out by both the GCRA and JCRA for the implementation of WLR.
+The JCRA notes the clarification sought by JT and confirms that in order to simplify the requirements and minimise the necessary changes, it will not require JT to offer a wholesale billing service for OLOs.
+As understood by JT from its response to the IN, this would mean that only those OLOs which have an existing capability to bill customers directly for calls and line rental could offer WLR on day one - and that this is the minimum requirement set out by both the JCRA and GCRA for the implementation of WLR.